 Therefore, next time I get frustrated or angry:

+1) I will pause before responding.
 I will remember that there is a space between the stimulus and the response.
 That space is my opportunity to chose the wise, mature thing.
 I want to handle situations in a way that I don’t regret later.
 To quote James, I want to be "swift to hear, slow to speak, slow to wrath."
 (James 1:27 NKJV)

+2) I will give myself time to cool down.
 It is amazing how different things look when you get a little perspective.
 I rarely need to respond immediately, and 8–24 hours later, things almost always look different.
 Therefore, I will take a deep breath and reflect.

+3) I will not write anything in anger.
 This includes Twitter posts, Facebook messages, emails, and letters.
 If I am angry with someone, I will confront them personally, preferably in person.
 If that is not possible, I will call them.
 Launching angry salvos from the safety of my office may make me feel courageous.
 But it is not.
 It is cowardly and foolish.
 It does not accomplish anything good.

 As leaders and Christians, we need to set a higher standard—myself included.
 I need to see the space between the stimulus and the response as my opportunity to make a better choice.
 With God’s help, I will.